FG-s-Modlists/FGs-Modlists-Site/content/en/livingskyrim/readme.md

 Once complete, Wabbajack will indicate it is done with a green box that says "Installation complete".
 You may exit Wabbajack after this appears.

-If it does not complete successfully (a red box with "Installation failed"), consult the Common Issues section of this document, or visit the [Living Skyrim Discord server](https://discord.gg/NdmGpGzqg8) for assistance.
+If it does not complete successfully (a red box with "Installation failed"), consult the [Troubleshooting](/livingskyrim/lsissiues/) page of the readme, or visit the [Living Skyrim Discord server](https://discord.gg/NdmGpGzqg8) for assistance.

 ## Post-Wabbajack Install